 Rethinking higher education across the state

-May 10—There's a theme in this week's Outlook about the different ways educators are rethinking workforce development across the state.
+May 13—There's a theme in this week's Outlook about the different ways educators are rethinking workforce development across the state.

 This week, the Journal visited the Career and Technical Education Center in Hobbs, which is wrapping up its second school year.